 First, the text of the Clause itself expressly protects both homes and private affairs.
 It forbids (except where authorized by law) either "disturb[ances]" of private affairs, or, separately, "inva[sions]" of the "home."
 Ariz.
 Const. art.
 II § 8.
 The statement that the Clause's greater protections apply only within the home is therefore belied by the plain text.
 See State v.
 Garcia, 219 Ariz.
 104, 106 ¶ 10 (App.
 2008) ("[t]he word 'or' is a conjunction that is 'used to link alternatives."").
-Nor would it make much sense to limit the stronger protections are already at their strongest.
+Nor would it make much sense to limit the stronger protections promised by the Clause to just the home, where the Fourth Amendment's protections are already at their strongest.